dipeshlohchab/ATM_MACHINE/README.md

 # ATM_MACHINE
-This is a program an ATM MACHINE made using python's object-oriented programming.
+This program is an ATM MACHINE made using python's object-oriented programming.

 The password for ADMIN login is 123456.
 You can run the code on replit https://replit.com/@dipeshlohchab03/ATM